 The minimum course load for degree-seeking students is 12 credits per semester.
 However, normal scholarly progress for students expecting to graduate from Grinnell in eight semesters requires a course load of 16 credits per semester.

 Approval from the Office of the Registrar is required to carry a semester course load of more than 18 credits.
 Students registered for more than 18 credits per term are billed the per credit rate for the credits in excess of 18.
-Musical group performance, studio instruction in music, and varsity sports (MUS 101, MUS 120, MUS 122, MUS 220, MUS 221, MUS 320, and PHE 101) are not counted when determining credits in excess of 18.
+Musical group performance, studio instruction in music, physical education activities, varsity sports, and FYE: Connections (MUS 101, MUS 120, MUS 122, MUS 220, MUS 221, MUS 320, MUS 420, PHE 100, PHE 101, and FYE-100) are not counted when determining credits in excess of 18.